-Peanut Butter and Jelly Babka: Soft yeasty sweet braided dense bread filled with smooth and creamy peanut butter and strawberry jam and coated in a sugar syrup.
+This Peanut Butter and Jelly Babka is a soft yeasty sweet braided dense bread filled with peanut butter and strawberry jam and coated in a sugar syrup.

 If you live in the Pacific Northwest like me then school doesn’t start up for another month.